-Regardless of your current treatment, talk with your doctors about all of your options for treatment, including anti-TNF treatment and be sure to keep up with regular monitoring.
+Regardless of your current treatment, talk with your doctors about all of your options for treatment.
+And keep up with regular monitoring.
 Blood tests are recommended every eight weeks for people taking methotrexate.
-If you are taking anti-TNF treatment, see your doctor regularly, report any reactions or side effects and stop the medication in the event of significant infection or fever.
+See your doctor regularly, report any reactions or side effects and stop the medication in the event of significant infection or fever.

 Researchers will continue to assess the role of single medications compared with combinations in the treatment of rheumatoid arthritis.
 Treatment of early rheumatoid arthritis, diagnosed after only a month or two of symptoms, will be a topic of intense research in the coming years.
-New treatments will be developed that target TNF and other cytokines that perpetuate the joint inflammation of rheumatoid arthritis; for example, another newly approved biologic agent, anakinra (Kineret), targets the cytokine interleukin-1, though this drug's effectiveness has been disappointing..
+New treatments will be developed that target TNF and other cytokines that perpetuate the joint inflammation of rheumatoid arthritis.

 Rheumatoid arthritis is a heterogeneous disease, meaning that although it has a single name, it can vary widely in severity and how it responds to treatment.
 There is not a single best treatment, so good studies that evaluate early arthritis (comparing it to arthritis that's been present for a while), severe arthritis (comparing it to milder disease) and other subsets of rheumatoid arthritis are important in sorting out the best treatment.
 One promising approach, called pharmacogenomics, uses information about one's genetic makeup to choose a drug that is most likely to help without causing problems.
-Many experts believe this is how much of medicine will be practiced in the not so distant future.
+Another "personalized" approach is to measure certain substances in the body (called biomarkers) to determine if any of them are responsible for the inflammation.
+This could help to guide treatment.
+Many experts believe these approaches are how medicine will be practiced in the not-so-distant future.

-At the present time, most insurance companies will not cover anti-TNF drugs unless other, older (and cheaper) medications have been tried first.
+Right now, most insurance companies will not cover newer medications unless older (and less expensive) medications have been tried first.
 If early and aggressive treatment of rheumatoid arthritis with biologic agents is to take hold, as recommended by many experts, health insurers will need to cover these treatments even before other drugs have been tried.
 For that to happen, we'll need convincing proof of how much better these drugs are when started at the start of arthritis.

 rheumatoid arthritis,arthritis,anti-tnf,drug,joint inflammation,antibodies,cytokine,cytokines,immune